d3fc/d3fc/packages/site/src/introduction/getting-started.md

 <script src="node_modules/d3fc/build/d3fc.min.js"></script>
 ```

 d3fc supports modern browsers.
-For pre-Edge versions of IE, you'll need a couple of polyfills in order to run d3fc code within the browser.
-The first is a polyfill for `Symbol`, such as [es6-symbol](https://github.com/medikoo/es6-symbol), or the general [babel-polyfill](https://www.npmjs.com/package/babel-polyfill), and the second is a polyfill for `CustomEvent`, such as [custom-event-polyfill](https://github.com/krambuhl/custom-event-polyfill).
+Depending on the browsers you are targeting, you may need a few polyfills in order to run d3fc.
+The first is a polyfill for `Symbol`, such as [es6-symbol](https://github.com/medikoo/es6-symbol), or the general [babel-polyfill](https://www.npmjs.com/package/babel-polyfill), the second is a polyfill for `CustomEvent`, such as [custom-event-polyfill](https://github.com/krambuhl/custom-event-polyfill) and finally a polyfill for [Custom Elements](https://github.com/WebReflection/document-register-element).

 ### CDN hosted versions